 - Add the dry ingredients to the wet ingredients and stir until combined and no dry spots remain.

 - Shred the zucchini on a paper towel.
 Cover with another paper towel and press to remove any excess moisture.
 Fold the shredded zucchini into the batter.
-If adding chocolate chips (optional), fold those in during this step as well, reserving 2 Tablespoons of chocolate chips for the topping.
+If adding chocolate chips (optional), fold in ½ cup of chocolate chips during this step as well, reserving 2 Tablespoons of chocolate chips for the topping.

 - Pour the batter into the prepared baking pan, then sprinkle with turbinado sugar.
 If adding chocolate chips (optional), sprinkle the 2 Tablespoons of reserved chocolate chips on top.